Ever take an online course or training segment that made you immediately feel like a pro? You have an Instructional Designer to thank!

 Instructional Designers are technical and scientific writers, as well as graphic- and CAD-savvy.

 These Designers love tech and understanding how things work (especially true for complicated electronic components).
 In fact, they have a knack for communicating the complicated to the average layperson so that they can understand and utilize a tool, whether it’s an online webinar or an eLearning course.
 Instructional Designers also understand the variety of ways that people learn, and are able to communicate content in a concise and coherent fashion.

 SUGGESTED SOFTWARE PROFICIENCY

-There’s also a range of software created specifically for Instructional Design, like products from Quid Interactive.
+Quid Interactive (A range of software created specifically for Instructional Design)

 Looking to hire an Instructional Designer?
 Let Artisan’s digital staffing agency find you the perfect employee to match with your business.